NYPL/ami-preservation/docs/pages/ami-specifications.md

 ## Film Media

 ### _Deliverables_
-For each original recording, the following shall be produced:
+For each original recording, the following should be produced:
 * One preservation master file*
 * One mezzanine file*
 * One service copy file*